peilun-he/PDSim/README.md

 In reality, we need to introduce the mean terms corrections - which are
 $\lambda_{\chi}$ and $\lambda_{\xi}$. $W_t^{\chi*}$ and $W_t^{\xi*}$ are correlated
 standard Brownian Motions with correlation coefficient $\rho$.
 In discrete time, these processes are discretised to Gaussian noises.
-All of them are parameters need to be specified.
+All of them are parameters that need to be specified.
 Additionally, for simplicity, we assume the standard errors
 $\sigma_i, i = 1, \dots, m$ for futures contracts are evenly spaced, i.e., $\sigma_1 - \sigma_2 = \sigma_2 - \sigma_3 = \dots = \sigma_{m-1} - \sigma_m$.
 If users don't know the value of a parameter, we recommend using the default value.

-If users have special needs for the standard errors, please use R script.
+If users have special requirements for the structure of the standard errors, please use R script.

 ![](figures/SS2.png)

 Finally, all the simulated data are downloadable.
-Please click `Download prices` and `Download maturities` buttons to download futures price and maturities data.
+Please click `Download prices` and `Download maturities` buttons to download futures prices and maturities data.
-Please note, even though Schwartz and Smith (2000) models the logarithm of spot price, **all data downloaded or plotted are real price, they have been exponentiated**.
+Please note, even though in Schwartz and Smith's (2000) model the logarithm of spot price is specified, **all data downloaded or plotted are real prices, they have been exponentiated**.
 The other button `Generate new data` is designed for users who want to simulate multiple realisations from the same set of parameters.
 Once clicking it, PDSim will get another set of random noises, so the futures price